Haivision/srt-rfc/draft-sharabayko-srt.md

 - Message Drop Request control packet: added note about possible zero-valued message number.
 - Corrected an error in the formula for NAKInterval: changed min to max.
 - Added a note in "Best Practices and Configuration Tips for Data Transmission via SRT" section that Periodic NAK reports must be enabled in the case of live streaming.
+- Introduces the value of TLPKTDROP_THRESHOLD for Too-Late Packet Drop mechanism.
+- Improved the description of general syntax for SRT Access Control.
+- Updated the list of contributors.

-- Overall corrections throughout the document: fixed lists, punctuation, etc.
+- Overall corrections throughout the document.